ticoders/ticoders/README.md

 🔨 Current Projects

-Rooted Backend: First Iteration of a community mental health app that focuses on making alternative mental health care availaible to the LGBTQ+ community.
+Rooted Backend: First Iteration of a community mental health app; that focuses on making alternative mental health care availaible to the LGBTQ+ community.

 🙌🏾 Looking to Collaborate